David Kroyanker: Life and career

+Personal life and death

+Kroyanker married Leora Farkash-Himsley, daughter of Ladislaus Farkas, in 1969.
+They had two daughters.
+In 2012 the couple relocated to Tel Aviv.

+Kroyanker died on 20 September 2025, after a lengthy illness.
+He was 86.

 Views and critical response

-Kroyanker is openly critical of the urban degeneration in Jerusalem caused by poverty and neglect.
-He is also critical of the Orthodox Jewish demographic whose lower socioeconomic level, he claims, has created a lack of aesthetics in Orthodox neighborhoods and weakened the economy by forcing the exodus of cinemas and "attractive shops" from the downtown area, replacing them with bargain stores.
+Kroyanker was openly critical of the urban degeneration in Jerusalem caused by poverty and neglect.
+He was also critical of the Orthodox Jewish demographic whose lower socioeconomic level, he claimed, has created a lack of aesthetics in Orthodox neighborhoods and weakened the economy by forcing the exodus of cinemas and "attractive shops" from the downtown area, replacing them with bargain stores.

 Kroyanker's research has been criticized for its "nostalgic tone" and his exclusion of "more recent architectural phenomena such as the effect of the security barrier on the urban space, or the abundance of empty apartments in the center of town".
 He has also been accused of partiality toward the interests of city hall and real-estate developers.
 The Alrov Corp funded his book Mamilla: Prosperity, Decay and Renewal – the Alrov Mamilla Quarter (2009), and his book on the Hebrew University of Jerusalem campus at Givat Ram was written by request of the university.

-Personal

-Kroyanker married Leora Farkash-Himsley in 1969.
-They have two daughters.
-In 2012 the couple relocated to Tel Aviv.